Deutsche Boerse's NYSE deal seen heading for the rocks

 They plan to argue that any analysis of the impact on competition from their deal should look at the derivatives market as global rather than just European, and should include the over-the-counter market, the source said.

-Yet Reuters was first to report last month that European Commission antitrust officials showed no sign of being swayed by last-ditch arguments to save the deal.
+Yet Reuters reported last month that European Commission antitrust officials showed no sign of being swayed by last-ditch arguments to save the deal.

 For the boerse there are few alternatives to the merger.
 The takeover of NYSE Euronext, announced in February last year, capped a wave of exchange merger plans globally, but most other proposed transactions, including bids by the LSE, Singapore Exchange Ltd and Nasdaq OMX Group have since failed.